palominolabs/stackmob-senchatouch-sdk/README.md

 Future Enhancements & Known Issues
 ----------------------------------

+For the complete list (or to report a bug or request a feature), check out the [issue tracker](https://github.com/tylerwolf/stackmob-senchatouch-sdk/issues), but the broad strokes are as follows:

 - Paging/sorting/filtering are coming soon.
 - Support for associations is coming coon.
 - Autoloading stores (i.e. setting `autoLoad: true`) does not work.
 The request to StackMob will fail.
 For now,